faisitalia/OpenMed-PoC/INSTALL.md

 Now you are ready to configure.

-For development, just copy `config.json-development-sample` to `config.json`.
+For development, just copy `openmed.dev.sample` to `openmed.json`.

-For production, copy the `config.json.production-sample` to `config.json` and replace the following:
+For production, copy the `openmed.prod.sample` to `openmed.json` and replace *all* the following strings in it with the correct values:

 - `<your-host-name>` with the fully qualified hostname you generate the the SSL for
 - `<your-gmail-address>` with your Gmail email address